 - Contributing Writer, EcoParent Magazine

-- Author, several (fiction) picture books about trees, The Great Pacific Garbage Patch, conservation, recycling…
+- Author, fiction and STEM non-fiction children’s picture book manuscripts about trees, wildfires, The Great Pacific Garbage Patch, conservation, recycling…

 - Revising upper middle grade novel